“Diamonds are a girl’s best friend”, the saying goes.

 But here’s the thing: Not everyone is looking to flaunt a flashy solitaire diamond.
 For some, the thought of the generic ring in the generic box makes them want to barf.

-Maybe she doesn’t buy into the hype.
+Maybe you and your partner don’t buy into the hype.
 Maybe you’re rule-breakers.
 Or maybe you’re concerned about the social injustices linked to the diamond trade.

 Let’s break the rules

 It’s time to bust the myths.
 Here are 3 truths that defy the common expectations of the engagement ring status quo.

-Truth 1: It does not have to feature a big ass diamond.
+Truth 1: Your engagement ring does not have to feature a big ass diamond

 It can – there are some beautiful, unique diamonds out there that even anti-diamond individuals would fall in love with.
 But it doesn’t have to.

 Consider alternative stones celebrated for their distinct colours and unique variations.
 Sapphires, for example, come in a range of blues, pinks, oranges, yellows, whites and greens, and are a great choice as a diamond alternative.
 They are one of the hardest gems in the world (second only to diamonds) and are highly suitable for long-term wear.

-Truth 2: It does not have to cost 3 month’s salary.
+Truth 2: Your engagement ring does not have to cost 3 month’s salary.

 In the 1930s, De Beers embarked on an extensive marketing campaign to convince the world that diamond engagement rings were the be-all and end-all of proposals.
 This included establishing a salary guide to dictate how much a guy (who, of course, was always assumed to be the proposer and always assumed to have a female partner) should fork out for an engagement ring.
 At the beginning of the campaign it was 1 month’s salary.
 In the 1980s it changed to 2 months.
 The number now varies between 1 to 3 months.

 Truth 3: Jewellery is about more than the 4Cs